heistp/irtt/README.md

    So when there is a bug, I like to not only fix it, but if I have time, fix the reason it exists in the first place.
-That said, there are places where IRTT could use some unit tests.
+That said, there are places where IRTT could use some unit tests, I just don't believe that 100% coverage is necessary.

 6) Are there any plans for translation to other languages?